danbrinkley/react_chart_api/README.md

-Create a page in React using bar chart, table and oone visualization of your choice.
+Create a page in React using bar chart, table and one visualization of your choice.